Back to listing

 Golf Course - reduce & reuse

-Water is sourced from drainage systems within the subdivisions around the resort, and stored in golf course ponds on the seventh, tenth, and thirteenth holes for later use as irrigation water.
-This initiative is undertaken to Provide settling areas for any silt generated from the development which in turn protects the water quality in McGillivray Creek.
+Most water used on the golf course is sourced from drainage systems servicing subdivisions around the resort and is stored in ponds on the seventh, tenth, and thirteenth holes.
+Course irrigation filters out silt and other contaminants through the turf’s thatch and root system, protecting the water quality in local waterways.
 When water supplies are less abundant, techniques such as spot watering, hand watering, syringing, and sacrificing low priority areas of the course are used.

 Infrastructure - reuse & recycle